casantosmu/quick-ts-setup/README.md

 - `npm start`: Start the application.
 - `npm run build`: Compile TypeScript code into the `build` folder.
-- `npm run dev`: Start the application in development mode with automatic restart and debug mode.
+- `npm run dev`: Start the application in development mode with automatic restart, debug mode, and environment variables loaded from `.env`.
-- `npm test`: Run the test suite.
+- `npm test`: Run the test suite with loaded environment variables from `.env`
 - `npm run test:watch`: Run the test suite in watch mode.
 - `npm run test:coverage`: Run the test suite with code coverage analysis.
 - `npm run lint`: Run ESLint for static code analysis.